 6 Tips: What You Need To Know About Complementary Health Approaches for Skin Conditions

 Many people with skin conditions often turn to complementary health approaches, particularly vitamin, mineral, and herbal supplements.
 In spite of interest in complementary approaches, there have been only a few studies on complementary health approaches for skin conditions, and those that have been conducted have often had methodological problems.
-Here are six things you should know about complementary health approaches for skin conditions, including atopic dermatitis, psoriasis, acne, impet
+Here are 6 things you should know about complementary health approaches for skin conditions, including atopic dermatitis, psoriasis, acne, impetigo, and rosacea:

 There is some limited evidence that relaxation techniques may help improve symptoms of atopic dermatitis, particularly in the pediatric population, although most studies have had problems with their methodology.
 The American Academy of Dermatology’s clinical practice guidelines for the treatment of atopic dermatitis has stated that there is inconsistent to no evidence to recommend the use of vitamins, minerals and herbal supplements.
 The guidelines also state that the use of probiotics/prebiotics for the treatment of patients with established atopic dermatitis is not recommended because of inconsistent evidence.